11 Academics

 • You’ve completed 60 credits (some of these credits may be taken the same quarter of the exam)

-• All members of the supervisory committee agree that the student’s background of study and preparation is sufficient and have approved the student to schedule a General Examination.
+• All members of the supervisory committee agree that the student’s background of study and preparation is sufficient and have approved the student to schedule a General Examination

 11.12 Ph.D.
-Final Exam
+Final Exam (Defense)

-Requirements: Two quarters before you plan to take your final examination, please schedule a 30 minute appointment with the SAFS GPA.
+Two quarters before you plan to take your final examination, please schedule a 30 minute appointment with the SAFS GPA.
 At this meeting, the GPA will review your transcript, check your Plan of Study and confirm that all of your milestones have been completed.
 If you fail to attend this meeting, your Request for PhD Final Examination may not be granted, resulting in postponing your graduation quarter.

-A Final Examination may be scheduled if: - A student passed a General Examination in a previous quarter - A reading committee is officially established with the Graduate School - The reading committee has read an entire draft of the dissertation - The entire supervisory committee has agreed that the student is prepared and has approved the student to schedule a Final Examination.
+- The entire supervisory committee has agreed that the student is prepared and has approved the student to schedule a Final Examination.